 At the NAFEMS annual North America conference this year, Dr. Marc Halpern talked about the five biggest trends in CAE, stating that the “cloud is central to everything“.
-Dr. Halpern is vice president of research at Gartner and one of the pioneers of CAE; or, how engineering.com puts it, “has been into CAE practically as long as there have been computers”.
-In fact, he was one of the earliest developers of Ansys .
+Dr. Halpern is vice president of research at Gartner and one of the pioneers of CAE or, how engineering.com puts it, “has been into CAE practically as long as there have been computers”.
+In fact, he was one of the earliest developers of ANSYS .

-But let’s consider the solutions to these problems in detail.
+Let’s consider the solutions to these problems in detail.

 Cost of Software and Hardware for Product Development